 - Upload video to an intranet or internal database.

 - Implement employee challenges and contests.

-Shawna R. Reed is principal partner with Phoenix-based talent optimization firm EmFluent and president and CEO of the Black Chamber of Arizona.
+Shawna R. Reed is principal partner with Phoenix-based talent optimization firm EmFluent.
 If you’re ready to craft effective internal messaging and achieve your business goals faster, see how EmFluent could assist in making your strategic plan come to life.
 EmFluent addresses the growing need for strategy development & alignment, talent optimization, corporate culture development and client engagement.
 As Workplace Behavior Experts and Certified Talent Optimization Consultants, we use a combination of scientifically validated management solutions including groundbreaking Artificial Intelligence (AI) that integrates workforce analytics and human capital development for talent optimization, client engagement and internal communication.